 After Wizarding World’s announcement, Variety reported that WB execs were “high” on the script, and that the story will feature more Hogwarts and Dumbledore.

-Updated Story (April 29, 2019): Warner Brothers has announced Fantastic Beasts 3 will be released November 12, 2021, meaning there’ll be a three-year gap between Crimes of Grindelwald and the threequel.
-In addition, the start of production has been moved to Spring 2020.
+In April of 2019, Warner Brothers had announced Fantastic Beasts 3 will be released November 12, 2021, meaning there’ll be a three-year gap between Crimes of Grindelwald and the threequel.
+In addition, the start of production had been moved to Spring 2020.
 The film was previously expected to go into production in Summer 2019 and hit theaters November 2020.

-The news comes after Rowling was tasked with re-working the script amidst an overwhelming amount of negative reactions from both fans and critics.
-In new statements today, it sounds like WB acknowledges there were problems with Grindelwald.
+The news came after Rowling was tasked with re-working the script amidst an overwhelming amount of negative reactions from both fans and critics.
+In a statement in April, WB acknowledged there were problems with Grindelwald.

 “J.K.
 Rowling created an awe-inspiring universe that has captivated people of all ages, taking us on an extraordinary magical journey,” said Ron Sanders, WB President of Worldwide Theatrical Distribution and Home Entertainment.
 “Warner Bros. is so proud to be the cinematic home of the Wizarding World and is excited about the future of the ‘Fantastic Beasts’ franchise.
 We look forward to bringing the third chapter of the five-film series to audiences around the globe in November 2021.”

 Toby Emmerich, Chairman of Warner Bros.
 Pictures Group added, “We are incredibly excited about and have confidence in the ‘Fantastic Beasts’ series.
 We all believe this release date will give the filmmakers time and space to allow their artistry to truly flourish and deliver the best possible film to our fans.”

 How ‘Fantastic Beasts 3’ was delayed